Omega Morgan

-Omega Morgan is a privately held company headquartered in Hillsboro in the U.S. state of Oregon.
+Omega Morgan is a privately held company headquartered in Hillsboro, Oregon.
 Founded in 1991, the 350-employee company specializes in heavy lifting, specialized transportation, machinery moving, crane and rigging services, plant relocations, equipment installations, millwrighting, and applied and industrial metrology.

 History

 Morgan Industrial was founded in 1991 in North Plains, Oregon, by Joe Morgan, where the company served customers, including aerospace manufacturer Boeing, at industrial manufacturing sites around the Portland area.
 The company merged with machinery moving specialists Omega Rigging, based in Tacoma, Washington, in 2003.

 Jeff Morgan became the company’s CEO in 2004.
 The company announced in 2010 they would likely add 150 employees during construction of Intel’s D1X facility, which was on top of the 100 employees already working on projects for Intel.
 In 2011, the company renamed itself as Omega Morgan.
 At the time the company had grown to 275 employees and had revenues of $42 million in 2010 and had an office in Fife, Washington, along with the headquarters in Hillsboro.
 An office in Calgary, Canada also opened in 2011.

 John McCalla became the company's CEO in December 2011, replacing Jeff Morgan.
-At that time Riverlake Partners had taken majority ownership of the company for an undisclosed amount.
-The investment by Riverlake was hoped to allow the company to grow to annual revenues of $100 million within a few years.
+At that time, Riverlake Partners had taken majority ownership of the company for an undisclosed amount.

 In November 2016, Omega Morgan and Sarens LLC, a worldwide provider of heavy lifting and engineered transportation, began a joint venture to provide crane services in the Pacific Northwest.
 The joint venture, operating as Omega Morgan Crane Services, allowed the company to provide dedicated and expanded cane services to Portland, Oregon, Seattle, Washington and the surrounding areas.

 Dick Ferchak became Omega Morgan’s CEO in October, 2017.
-The company’s growth and expansion began to accelerate with the opening of new locations; in addition to offices in Hillsboro, Fife and Calgary, the company opened locations in Houston, TX and Mukilteo, WA in 2020, and a location in Boise, ID in 2021.
+In addition to offices in Hillsboro, Fife and Calgary, the company opened locations in Houston, TX and Mukilteo, WA in 2020, and a location in Boise, ID in 2021.

 The company also made several acquisitions in late 2020 and early 2021, including the acquisition of Morley Machine Tool Alignment, which expanded the Omega Morgan service portfolio to include industrial and applied metrology services.
 The company also acquired full control of its shares in its three-year crane services joint venture with Sarens LLC.

+In 2023 Omega Morgan acquired Intermountain Rigging and Heavy Haul, a Salt-Lake city based heavy haulage company which in a result increased its geographical presence and fleet size.